barskern/paraglider/README.md

 ```
 {
 "webhookURL": <url to the webhook>,
-"minTriggerValue": <minimun added tracks before a notification is sent>
+"minTriggerValue": <minimum added tracks before a notification is sent>
 }
 ```